owenburton/scholar-stats/README.md

 - change favicon & website title (currently unsupported by streamlit)
 - https://github.com/streamlit/streamlit/issues/1006

-- extract publication dates using bs4 (account for dates in pub title)
 - add in a slider to sort by year

-- database to store name/url pairs
+- summarize most impactful work (T5 summarization)

 - add author picture
 - have them just type in a name, then choose one from dropdown
-- summarize most impactful work (T5 summarization)
 - add a cache of scholar data for fast lookups